subhramukherjee2398/Js--Interview-Answers/Coding-Challenges/Javascript/Coding.md

 console.log(duplicate)
 ```

-## Count Occurrences of a Character in a String
+## 5.Count Occurrences of a Character in a String

 ```js
 let str = "hello world";